Colimits and cocompletions in internal higher category theory: Introduction

 \subsection{Acknowledgements}

 We would like to thank our respective advisors Rune Haugseng and Denis-Charles Cisinksi for their advice and support while writing this article.
-We would also like to thank Bastiaan Cnossen for many helpful discussions and his very valuable feedback on earlier drafts of this paper.
+We would like to thank Bastiaan Cnossen for many helpful discussions and his very valuable feedback on earlier drafts of this paper.
+We would also like to thank the anonymous referee for many helpful suggestions to improve the exposition of this paper.
+S.W.\ was supported by the SFB 1085 ‘Higher Invariants’ in Regensburg, funded by the DFG.